 Do I need to add a Page Viewed event to my tracking plan?

 Yes.
-To consolidate the views in the Schema tab, we automatically convert
+To consolidate the views in the Schema tab, Segment automatically converts

 Page Viewed events that appear in the Schema Events view.
 We recommend adding a

 Page Viewed event to your Tracking Plan with any properties you want to validate against.
 At this time, you cannot validate that a specific named page (

 analytics.page('Homepage')) has a specific set of required properties.